Richard Alcock |

 photo courtesy: Martha Hurley

-Imperial Ironstone China Richard Alcock |
+Ironstone China

-Royal Patent Ironstone Richard Alcock Burslem England this is an example of the word 'ENGLAND' appearing in a mark before 1891 when it became compulsory to state the country of origin for ware imported in to the USA - this was a requirement of the McKinley Tariff Act |
+This is an example where the word 'ENGLAND' appearing in a mark before it became compulsory in 1891 under the requirements of the

-incorporating the Royal
+printed marks incorporating the Royal Arms

 some larger ware carried both a printed and impressed mark